sunflower-land/sunflower-land/README.md

 To access the crops, resources and land tiles, please refer to the [SunnySide Asset Pack](https://danieldiggle.itch.io/sunnyside)

-If you wish to use Bumpkin NFTs or custom Sunflower Land collectibles in your own project please reach to the core team on [Discord](https://discord.com/invite/sunflowerland).
+If you wish to use Bumpkin NFTs or custom Sunflower Land collectibles in your own project please reach out to the core team on [Discord](https://discord.com/invite/sunflowerland).